axelerant/gc-testimonials-to-testimonials/README.md

 * You can clone the GitHub repository: https://github.com/michael-cannon/gc-testimonials-to-testimonials.git
 * Download it directly as a ZIP file: https://github.com/michael-cannon/gc-testimonials-to-testimonials/archive/master.zip

-This will download the latest development version of GC Testimonials to Testimonials by Michael Cannon.
+This will download the latest development version of GC Testimonials to Testimonials Widget.
 While this version is usually stable, it is not recommended for use in a production environment.

 ## Bugs